 University housing is provided and intended for use by the students assigned to the area and for their invited guests.
 A guest is defined as a person visiting a student in their assigned residence hall at the request of the student.
 Delivery persons are not considered guests.
 The University reserves the right to revoke the privilege of a guest policy at any time.
 Students will be notified if this occurs.
-If a student violates the guest regulations, including University students who are unescorted in a building, they will be referred to Residence Life and/or the Office of Student Conduct.
+If a student violates the guest regulations, including University students who are unescorted in a building, they will be referred to Residence Life and/or the Office of Student Accountability and Conflict Response.

 Overnight guests are not permitted to stay in University housing until after the first day of classes for the current semester, as announced by the University Registrar.
 This restriction helps ease the congestion of the move-in process and allows roommates the opportunity to get to know each other and decide how to handle overnight guests.